Green-Software-Foundation/patterns/docs/catalog/cloud/optimize-peak-cpu-utilization.md

 Concerning the SCI equation, optimizing peak CPU utilization will impact two parts:

-- `E`: Reduced peak CPU utilization will reduce the amount of energy needed to support the systems traffic from the reduce CPU requirements
+- `E`: Reduced peak CPU utilization will reduce the amount of energy needed to support the systems traffic from the reduced CPU requirements
 - `M`: Reduced peak CPU utilization will reduce the amount of resources needed which will decrease the amount of embodied carbon required to support the system.

 ## Assumptions